9 Superior Tips For Resin Art Beginners

 9. Where Can I Sell My Resin Art?

-If you are new to crafting with resin and art curious where to sell your artwork there are a few ways to start doing this.
+If you are new to crafting with resin and art and curious about where to sell your artwork, there are a few ways to start.
 My best recommendation is to open your very own Etsy shop.
 Simply download the Etsy app on your phone or access it on a desktop.

-Create your very own storefront with an appealing name and be sure to fill out all of the information there.
+Create your very own storefront with an appealing name and fill out all the information there.
 List your resin artwork with a great description and amazing pictures.

 I hope this helps you get started with resin as a beginner.